 Written by Alan D. Scheinkman and Professor David D. Siegel, Practitioner's Handbook for Appeals to the Appellate Divisions of the State of New York, Second Edition, is the authoritative guide for handling appeals to the four Appellate Divisions.
+It covers all aspects of taking a civil or criminal appeal to the New York State Appellate Divisons, including panel assignments and calendaring, correcting defects, cross appeals and joint appeals, and appeals involving poor persons.

 In addition to comprehensive coverage of the substantive law and procedural requirements for handling appeals, the authors provide practical advice as to the best methods of appellate practice.
 The clerks from each of the four Appellate Divisions reviewed manuscript drafts and provided important insights into the practices of their respective courts, making this book an even more valuable reference.
 Also included are commonly used forms for filing civil or criminal appeals.